|A TRADE SHOW FOR MOMS, KIDS AND HOUSTON FAMILY ACTIVITIES |

 GROWTH AND NEW FEATURES

 The Mom Expo was successful from the start.
 About 1,800 people attended the first Mom Expo in The Woodlands in 2011.
 In 2012, the event drew a crowd of more than 2,500.
-Last January, about 3,500 attended The Woodlands Mom Expo 2013 at the Legends Sports Complex.
-It has become so popular, Caresse created a second event.
+In 2013, about 3,500 attended The Woodlands Mom Expo at the Legends Sports Complex.
+It became so popular, Caresse created an additional event - the Houston Mom Expo at the Berry Center in Cypress.

 "A new feature is our Work-At-Home Mom Forum where you can meet local mompreneurs who will share their story on starting businesses and working from home," says Carrese.
 "Our panel is designed to motivate moms during this process of considering becoming a mompreneur, and hopefully even find inspiration or a mentor in the process."